msantos/alcove/README.md

         Make a synchronous call into the port driver.

-            alcove:call(Drv, Pids, execve,
+            alcove:call(Drv, ForkChain, execve,
                     ["/bin/ls", ["/bin/ls", "-al"], ["HOME=/home/foo"]])

         By default, timeout is set to infinity.
 Similar to gen_server:call/3, setting an integer timeout will cause the process to crash if the timeout is reached.
-If the failure is caught, the caller must deal with any delayed messages that arrive for the Unix process described by the fork path.
+If the failure is caught, the caller must deal with any delayed messages that arrive for the Unix process described by the fork chain.

         See "Message Format" for a description of the messages.